The knesset during the boycott on Oct. 31, 2016.

 (photo credit: MARC ISRAEL SELLEM)

-According to the Finance Committee’s spokesman Eyal Kazir, however, the bill was only accepted for a vote by the panel after “stubborn negotiations between committee members and the Finance Ministry’s and Tax Authority’s heads.”
+According to the Finance Committee’s spokesman, Eyal Kazir, the bill was only accepted for a vote after “stubborn negotiations between committee members and the heads of the Finance Ministry and the Tax Authority.”